School Visits – Live Virtual Visits Beginning May 2020

 You can also download

-Looking ahead to Fall 2020, we would love to arrange a visit to your elementary school classroom for activities and a discussion about our books in the At the Heels of History series.
+Looking ahead to 2021, we would love to arrange a visit to your elementary school classroom for activities and a discussion about our books in the At the Heels of History series.
 We can visit virtually, or in person if you are in the San Francisco Bay Area.

 Here is some information on what an in-person school visit might look like.
 A downloadable version of the program for Filigree’s Midnight Ride is available.
 Downloadable version of the program for Bo-Bo’s Cave of Gold coming soon.